Artemis Motion Pictures brings you the first film festival dedicated to honoring female action and empowerment heroes.

 2016 Festival Highlights

 Our 2016 honorees were writing/directing superstar Paul Feig (director of Ghostbusters, Bridesmaids, Spy and The Heat), Yancy Butler, Zoe Bell, Heidi Moneymaker, Dayna Grant and Jessie Graff.
 For this edition, the festival received films from 28 countries and screened 42 films.
-Our red carpet was visited by many celebrity guests too numerous to mention 😀 In 2016, our 2nd edition also included an All-Star Stunt Panel that included some of the greatest stuntwomen working today, Zoe Bell, Jessie Graff, Heidi Moneymaker, Dayna Grant, Angela Meryl, Maja Aro, Indus Alelia and stunt legend Andy Armstrong.
+Our red carpet was visited by many celebrity guests too numerous to mention 😀 In 2016, our All-Star Stunt Panel included some of the greatest stuntwomen working today, Zoe Bell, Jessie Graff, Heidi Moneymaker, Dayna Grant, Angela Meryl, Maja Aro, Indus Alelia and stunt legend Andy Armstrong.

 The 2016 festival also included a first-ever panel on Women Warriors that featured a legendary Archaeologist/Author Jeannine Davis-Kimball, Professor of Germanic Languages, Scandinavian mythology specialist, Kimberly Ball, World War II WASP aviator, Alice Stevens Rohrer and filmmakers focused on military women: Hillary Prentice, Producer of Fly Girls, Christine and Mark Bonn, Filmmakers.
 Wings of Silver: Vi Cowden Story.

 In 2017, the festival was Presented by Paul Feig.
 This year, the festival recognized Actor/Producer Tom Cruise, Actresses Melissa McCarthy, Cynthia Rothrock, Gina Carano, Ingrid Bolsø Berdal, and stunt performers Andy Armstrong, Jennifer Caputo, Tammie Baird, and Luci Romberg.